proxmox/proxmox-backup/docs/tape-backup.rst

-:`Tape library`_: A storage device that contains one or more tape drives, a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges and an automated method for loading tapes (a robot).
+:`Tape library`_: A storage device that contains one or more tape drives, a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges, and an automated method for loading tapes (a robot).

-   This is also commonly known as 'autoloader', 'tape robot' or 'tape jukebox'.
+   This is also commonly known as an 'autoloader', 'tape robot' or 'tape jukebox'.

 :Inventory: The inventory stores the list of known tapes (with additional status information).